Student Voice

 - Responsible behaviour

-- Full and active support from the Headteacher and SLT.
+Please note to enable this to happen, there has to be full and active support from the Headteacher and the SLT.
 Integration of pupil participation into the decision-making structures of the school.
 This should include all aspects of school life including teaching and learning, not just the physical environment and organising events.

-- School council already established and run every two weeks by Lee Thompson.
-One pupil from each class to attend.
-Minutes forwarded to SLT to be actioned (see example minutes).
+- The school council is established and run every two weeks by Lee Thompson, Head of Curriculum.
+One pupil from each class attends; minutes are forwarded to the SLT to be actioned.

-- Pupils actively participate in the interviewing process of prospective employees to the school staff team.
+- Pupils actively participate in interviewing prospective employees joining the school and Residential Provision.

-- School representatives attend international school council meetings at WISE.
+- School representatives attend international student council meetings at WISE.

-School Development Plan Project Description: To develop the established work that has been undertaken to embed the school’s council within the school and develop that into the residential provision.
+- To develop the established work that has been undertaken to embed the student council, within the school and develop into the Residential Provision.

 - To embed a student council within the residential setting.
-To ensure that minutes are taken and that the students see actions in terms of their council.
+Ensure that minutes are taken and that the students see actions regarding their council.

 - To participate in joint ventures with the school’s council.
-Lee Thompson to attend residential, Nick Leng to attend school – allows for consistency in approach
+Lee Thompson to attend residential, Sarah Cockerline to attend school – allows for consistency in approach